 AI in Orbit: How Space-Based Data Centers Are Reshaping the Space Industry

-In recent years, SpaceX has filed expanded constellation applications with the International Telecommunication Union (ITU) that include data processing capabilities alongside internet connectivity.
-Meanwhile, startup Lumen Orbit has announced plans to deploy AI computing hardware in orbit, aiming to process data directly on satellites equipped with NVIDIA GPUs.
+In January 2026, SpaceX quietly filed an application with the International Telecommunication Union (ITU) for a new constellation of up to 1 million satellites — not for internet connectivity, but for orbital data processing.
+Weeks later, European startup Starcloud announced it had successfully trained a large language model entirely in orbit, using a prototype compute satellite equipped with NVIDIA GPUs.
 And in the background, Google, Microsoft, NVIDIA, and Axiom Space have all disclosed projects at the intersection of artificial intelligence and space-based infrastructure.

 Something fundamental is shifting.
 The space industry, traditionally focused on transportation and communications, is evolving into something much larger: a platform for computation.
 And the AI revolution is the catalyst.